KyleDriver42/kfixes/readme.md

 ### **Getting Started**

-To use the script, download `kfixes.ps1` and save it to a local directory, preferably as `C:\Temp`.
+To use the script, download `kfixes.ps1` and save it to a local directory, preferably `C:\Temp`.

 **Local Execution**